Pilot down, passenger takes over with 'no idea how to fly'

 WEST PALM BEACH, Fla.
-(AP) — A passenger in a small plane off Florida’s Atlantic coast used the cockpit radio to make an urgent plea for help after he realized that the pilot was too sick to handle the controls.
+(AP) — A passenger with no flying experience radioed an urgent plea for help when the pilot of a small plane suddenly fell ill off Florida’s Atlantic coast, and was able to land the plane safely with the help of air traffic controllers.

-“I’ve got a serious situation here,” the man said Tuesday.
+“I’ve got a serious situation here,” the man said Tuesday afternoon, according to audio on LiveATC.net, a website that broadcasts and archives air traffic controller communications.
 “My pilot has gone incoherent.
 I have no idea how to fly the airplane.”

 An air traffic controller in Fort Pierce responded, asking if he knew the position of the single-engine Cessna 280.

 “I have no idea.
-I can see the coast of Florida in front of me, and I have no idea,” he said.
+I can see the coast of Florida in front of me, and I have no idea,” the passenger said.

+According to Flight Aware, the plane had taken off earlier Tuesday from Marsh Harbour International Airport in the Bahamas.

+As the plane flew over Florida, the controller, speaking very calmly, told the passenger to “maintain wings level and try to follow the coast, either north or southbound.”
 Twin controls enable a Cessna 280 to be steered from the passenger seat.

-Speaking very calmly, the controller told him to “maintain wings level and try to follow the coast, either north or southbound.”
+Minutes passed before controllers were able to locate the plane, which by then was heading north over Boca Raton.

 Air traffic controller Robert Morgan, a 20-year veteran, took over at that point, talking the passenger down to a safe landing.